 In addition to the main event, DRASA and ADCEM hosted a breakout panel discussion on Social Enterprise and Sustainability.

-Mr. Adeyemi Adewole, Founder and CEO of ADCEM defined the role of social enterprises as “here to see what we can do to close the gap between between government and the areas of need.”
+Mr. Adeyemi Adewole, Founder and CEO of ADCEM defined the role of social enterprises as “here to see what we can do to close the gap between government and the areas of need.”

 He mentioned that businesses in healthcare often exclude a lot of people but social enterprises care about what is happening to all people, especially those at the bottom of the pyramid.